dtcenter/MET/docs/Users_Guide/installation.rst

 `Tutorial <https://dtcenter.org/community-code/metplus/online-tutorial>`_
-and run through the examples that only utilize the MET processes (METplus wrapper applications and commands will not work unless METplus wrappers is also installed).
+and run through the examples that only utilize the MET processes (METplus wrapper applications and commands will not work unless METplus wrappers are also installed).